 In institutions like All India Institute of Medical Sciences, practicing social workers like Mr. Braham Prakash and Mr. Deepak Yadav pioneered work in Brief Intervention (BI), a client-centered therapy integral to community engagement in drug dependence treatment.

+Leadership in drug rehabilitation is now extending beyond conventional boundaries.
 In 2008, Vipin Sharma, (A recovering addict), of Ankush Foundation(Funded by Ministry of Social Justice) in Hisar, Haryana, transitioned from a peer leader to a practicing social worker, taking charge of the Haryana Regional Resource and Training Centre (RRTC) under the Ministry of Social Justice.

 The integration of drug and alcohol issues under the social welfare department in Delhi reflects a strategic move to address these complex challenges comprehensively.
 Moreover, the Delhi Government's decision aligns with the commitment to SDG 3.5, emphasizing the importance of strengthening the prevention and treatment of substance abuse.